 “There’s just something about the slurry, slightly behind-the-beat delivery of newcomers like Dyl and Veeze that makes them very appealing and easy to listen to.” – UPROXX

 Only just tapping into his immense potential, Luhh Dyl is ready to make a name for himself.
-With much more music to come, he positions himself as an artistic force that can’t be ignored.
+With ATH² out now, he proves that he is an artistic force that can’t be ignored.

 Please contact Michelle or Kevin for more info.